isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A struct of many (individually cheap-to-move) elements may be in aggregate expensive to move.

+It is not recommended to return a `const` value.
+Such older advice is now obsolete; it does not add value, and it interferes with move semantics.

+    ??? example ???

 ##### Exceptions

 * For non-value types, such as types in an inheritance hierarchy, return the object by `unique_ptr` or `shared_ptr`.